victorjonsson/PHP-Rocker/README.md

 ## Manage remote servers via command line

-First of move the console program to your bin directory so that you can access it from anywhere on your computer.
+First of move the console program to your bin directory so that you can access it from anywhere.

 `$ sudo ln -s /path/to/your/rocker/installation/console /bin/rocker`

-Having done that you add your server (you will be prompted for server address and user credentials)
+Having done that you add your server (you'll be prompted for server address and user credentials)

 `$ rocker server`